 Theatre and dance credits include: Everyman (dir.
-Rufus Norris), Husbands and Sons (dir.
+Rufus Norris) and Husbands and Sons (dir.
 Marianne Elliott) at the National Theatre; You For Me For You (dir.
-Richard Twyman), X (dir.
-Vicky Featherstone) at the Royal Court; and The Most Incredible Thing (Pet Shop Boys Ballet) at Sadler’s Wells.
+Richard Twyman) and X (dir.
+Vicky Featherstone) at the Royal Court; and Les Enfants Terribles (Philip Glass, dir.
+Javier de Frutos) at the Royal Ballet.

 In 2008 Rosner won the BAFTA for Best Title Sequence for the Channel 4 television series Skins.
 He was born in Jerusalem and now lives and works in London.